Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Complexity Analysis

 We will assume that the base points and the assumed channel delay spread $L$ are fixed \emph{a-priori} so that~$\bF_{\Omega\backslash\setP,L}\bF_{\setP,L}^\dag$ in~\fref{eq:gram_interp} can be precomputed and stored.
 We emphasize that this approach does not include the computational complexity of computing the interpolation matrix itself, which favors this particular interpolation scheme from a complexity perspective.
 In fact, we only need to multiply the precomputed interpolation matrix $\bF_{\Omega\backslash\setP,L}\bF_{\setP,L}^\dag$ with the vector $\bmg_\setP$, which requires $4(\activeset -\bpset)\bpset$ real-valued multiplications.
 Hence, the total computational complexity of exact interpolation is:

-We note that if the number of users $U$ is large and the number of base points is similar to the number of BS antennas, i.e., $\bpset\simeq B$, then the BF method in \fref{eq:bfcost} and exact interpolation~\fref{eq:exactcost} exhibit a similar complexity.
-We also observe that the complexity of exact interpolation \fref{eq:exactcost} is lower than that given by the BF method \fref{eq:bfcost} if $\bpset<(1+U)^{-1}BU$.
-Since the use of $\bpset\geq 2L-1$ distinct base points guarantees exact interpolation (assuming perfect CSI), we observe that exact interpolation has lower complexity than the BF method if $L$ is (approximately) less than $B/2$.
+We note that if the number of users $U$ is large and the number of base points is similar to the number of BS antennas, i.e., $\bpset\simeq B$, then the BF method in \fref{eq:bfcost} and exact interpolation~\fref{eq:exactcost} exhibit similar complexity.
+We also observe that the complexity of exact interpolation \fref{eq:exactcost} is lower than that of the BF method~\fref{eq:bfcost} if $\bpset<(1+U)^{-1}BU$.
+Since the use of $\bpset\geq 2L-1$ distinct base points guarantees exact interpolation (assuming perfect CSI), we observe that exact interpolation has lower complexity than the BF method if $L$ is (approximately) smaller than $B/2$.